 Indicator Evidence Compliant i.
 Suspension and expulsion policies were disseminated to students, parents, Signed Signature Page of Yes & staff.
-Student Handbook on file. ii.
-The school-wide discipline policy includes (a) clear explanation of Yes infractions, (b) consequences, rewards, and interventions, and (c) clearly outlined due process procedures.
-The due process procedures must include (1) clearly outlined basis for suspensions and expulsion recommendations, (2) a Discipline policy in recommendation step in the expulsion process, and (3) at least one distinct student handbook that level of appeal (i.e. Principal, Hearing Officer, BOT, etc.). includes all required components. iii.
+Student Handbook on file. level of appeal (i.e. Principal, Hearing Officer, BOT, etc.).
+Discipline policy in student handbook that includes all required components.
+Yes iii.
 There is evidence that due process procedures have been followed.
 N/A

-Student and staff handbooks outline the due process procedure for students, did not have time to check for implementation evidence.
+Comments: Student and staff handbooks outline the due process procedure for students, did not have time to check for implementation evidence.